 Comprised of senior leadership from our member organizations, the Global Lighting Association's board collectively represents years of industry expertise and experience.

 Bryan Douglas chairs the GLA’s Environment Committee.
-He is Chief Executive Officer of Lighting Council Australia—Australia’s peak body for the lighting industry —and is Chief Executive Officer of SPARC International Lighting Event™ and SPARC Design™.
-Prior to his current role in Lighting Council Australia Bryan worked in peak bodies for the following industries in Australia: defence electronics, consumer electronics, electrical capital equipment, information technology and real estate.
-Bryan has an honours degree in history from the Australian National University.
+He is a previous CEO of Lighting Council Australia and has worked in peak bodies for the following industries in Australia: defence electronics, consumer electronics, electrical capital equipment, information technology and real estate.
+Bryan has an honours degree in history from the Australian National University and Chinese language qualifications from the Peoples Republic of China.

 Pekka Hakkarainen, Vice President Lutron Electronics (NEMA)